Persian Handicrafts

 history of Persian carpets

-Persian rugsPersian Carpet Design designs are known all over the world and are used by many weavers from all over the world.
+Persian rugsIranian Carpet designs are known all over the world and are used by many weavers from all over the world.
 These designs are very heartwarming due to their elegance and beauty and are a valuable criterion in many carpets.

 Many designs are used in the weaving of Iranian carpets, each of which has its beauty.
 Shah Abbasi design, the design of ancient works and Islamic architecture, which is inspired by the motifs and decorative shapes of buildings, Islami design, Afshan design, Betejjah design, Vagira design, tree design, Turkmen design, Shikargah design, Gol Farang design, frame design, vase design, entwined fish design, mihrabi design, mahramat design, geometric design, tribal and nomadic design, integrated design and adapted design are among the designs that are used for the weaving of authentic Iranian carpets.

-Variations in Persian Carpet Design and color
+Variations in Iranian Carpet Design and colour

-Authentic Iranian carpets, such as Pazirik and Sheikh Safi carpets, which are among the most masterpieces of Iranian carpets, despite being thousands of years old, still have transparency and high quality in design and color and have never been accused of being dull or ugly.
+Authentic Iranian carpets, such as Pazirik and Sheikh Safi carpets, which are among the most masterpieces of Iranian carpets, despite being thousands of years old, still have transparency and high quality in design and colour and have never been accused of being dull or ugly.

 *BUY ONLINE PERSIAN CARPET*